dorianjagusch/dictionary_bot_schibsted/README.md

 - Create a Python file and install the required libraries and packages:
 - pip3 install slackclient (to connect to Slack)
 - pip3 install python-dotenv (to read from the .env file)
-- Install any other required libraries by running pip3 install <library_name>
+- Install any other required libraries by running pip3 install <library_name> on Mac/Linux
+- (for Windows pip install <library name> suffices)

 Connect to Slack:
 - Find the environment path and connect to Slack with your tokens.